Tag Archive for: Florida Georgia Line

 You are stronger than you think.
 You have the capability to understand the fact that your career is always full of challenges, so EXPECT them and eat them for breakfast.
 Success will come when you resign yourself to dealing with these challenges as challenges, not excuses.
 1, 10, or even 1,000 setbacks are not enough to stop you, so don’t give up.

-Listen, ALL successful people have overcome incredible odds and incredible struggles to get where they are; you just aren’t aware of the back story.
+Listen, ALL successful people have overcome incredible odds and unbelievable struggles to get where they are; you just aren’t aware of the back story.
 These prosperous people deeply understand that success is a mindset.
 They surround themselves with positive, like-minded people.
-They view quitters as a cancer, or a STD.
+They view quitters as a cancer or an STD.
 When you project negativity or a quitting vibe it pisses successful people off.
 It pisses them off because it scares the shit out of them.
 It scares them because they KNOW failure is just 1 negative thought away.
 Don’t give up.

 No great thing was created overnight.
 Many years of work went into every success before it ever came to your attention.
 Don’t be naive.
 Don’t give up.

 Sometimes a few tweaks and adjustments to a plan are all that it takes to make a giant leap forward.
-Over the course of my band’s first tour, we lost $8,000 because I didn’t know what I was really doing.
-A few tweaks coupled with a clearer understanding of the game and our second touring experience had us actually making a living on ½ the gross revenue!
+We lost $8,000 on my band’s first tour because I didn’t know what I was doing.
+A few tweaks coupled with a clearer understanding of the game, and our second touring experience had us making a living on ½ the gross revenue!
 Don’t give up.
-I failed first, learned, then got better; you can too.
+I failed first, learned, and then got better; you can too.

 Make your dent, man.
-Florida Georgia Line had the BEST writers in town and a KILLER producer behind their project.
-All the record labels still said “No” because FL/GA Line was too different.
-They went to Satellite radio where “Cruise” became a smash hit and after a little tour they sold 100,000 downloads.
-Then every label that said “no” was saying “yes”.
+Florida Georgia Line had the BEST songwriters in town and a proven KILLER producer behind their project.
+All the record labels still said “NO” because FL/GA Line was too different.
+They went to Satellite radio where “Cruise” became a smash hit, and after a little tour, they sold 100,000 downloads.
+Then every label that said “NO” was saying “YES”.
 The record, the production, the band, the sound, and the songs didn’t change.
 The only thing that changed was the perception.
 They didn’t give up when everyone said no. Don’t give up.

 10. Let the Haters Hate